-The WLS team are knowledgeable experts in all types of commercial interior lighting and controls products.
+The WLS team are knowledgeable experts in all types of commercial interior LED lighting and controls products.
 Interior lighting products come in a variety of lumen packages, mounting types, color temperatures, wattages, sizes, and colors.

 Surface Mount Lighting

 Surface Mount Lighting is a broad category of light fixtures with generally the same mounting technique.
 Surface mount lighting fixtures lay on a flat surface and are most useful when there is little room in ceiling or wall spaces.
 Mounting is by pendant, ceiling or wall and fixtures can be flush or semi-flush.

 - Pendant Mount: Fixtures that are suspended from the ceiling with cable, chain, or rod.

 - Ceiling Mount, Flush Mount: A fixture with no space between it and the ceiling.

 - Ceiling Mount, Semi-Flush Mount: A fixture with a small space between it and the ceiling.